UK/EU undergraduates and UK/EU PGDE in 20/21

 |Payment Plan 1: Payment in Full||

-Payment in 4 instalments: If your share of the tuition fee is £9000 or more and you are in attendance for the full academic year, you can pay your tuition fee in 4 instalments.
-This enables you to pay 25% of your share of the fee from your nominated bank account on 1 October 2017, 1 December 2017, 1 February 2018 and 1 April 2018.
+If your share of the tuition fee is £1000 or more and you are in attendance for the full academic year, you can pay your tuition fee in 2 instalments.
+Example: you will pay 50% on 1 October and 50% on 1 February.

 For further information about which University bursaries may be available please go to the Bursaries information on our webpages.